 Part D expenditures on direct premium subsidy payments, RDS amounts, advanced discount payments, and administrative expenses are affected by the sequestration of Medicare expenditures required by current law.
-Reinsurance, low-income cost-sharing subsidy amounts, and net risk-sharing payments are not affected.
-The sequestration reduces benefit payments by 2 percent from April 1, 2013 through March 31, 2027 and by 4 percent from April 1, 2027 through September 30, 2027.
-Due to sequestration, non-salary administrative expenses are reduced by an estimated 5 to 7 percent from March 1, 2013 through September 30, 2027.
+Reinsurance, the low-income cost-sharing subsidy, and net risk-sharing payments are not affected.
+The sequestration reduces benefit payments by 2 percent from April 1, 2013 through March 31, 2029 and by 4 percent from April 1, 2029 through September 30, 2029; non-salary administrative expenses are reduced by an estimated 5 to 7 percent from March 1, 2013 through September 30, 2029.

-Table III.D3 shows the estimated operations of the Part D account under the intermediate assumptions on a calendar-year basis through 2028.
+Table III.D3 shows the estimated operations of the Part D account under the intermediate assumptions on a calendar-year basis through 2029.

-Table III.D3.-Operations of the Part D Account in the SMI Trust Fund (Cash Basis) during Calendar Years 2004-2028
+Table III.D3.-Operations of the Part D Account in the SMI Trust Fund (Cash Basis) during Calendar Years 2004-2029